trondhindenes/AzureAutomationDebug/README.md

 To configure the automation account, use azureautomationdebugconfig.json (example provided).
 The script looks for azureautomationdebugconfig.json in the current directory, and falls back to the module directory if not found.

+Configure credentials either by pointing to a xml file with saved credentials (using `Get-credential | export-clixml mycreds.xml`) or by providing username and password directly in the json (which is less secure).